Catchin' It Early: Figurin' Out HIV Signs in Women

 Diagnosis and Treatment

-– Accurately diagnose HIV infection in women.
+– Accurately diagnose the infection in individuals assigned females.

 – Give prompt and effective treatment (ART) to women who’ve tested positive for this health issue.